A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Continuous-Time Accelerated Rescaled Gradient Systems

 In particular, if $f$ is continuously differentiable and $\mu$-gradient-dominated of order $q \in (1, p+1)$ near a strict local minimizer $x^\star$, the maximal solutions to the dynamical systems in Eq.~\eqref{sys:RGF-first} and~\eqref{sys:RGF-second} (in the sense of Filippov) exist and converge in finite time to $x^\star$, given that $\|x_0 - x^\star\| > 0$ is sufficiently small.
 The upper bounds for convergence times are summarized in~\citet[Theorem~1]{Romero-2020-Finite}.

 However, the above works are restricted to studying the dynamical systems associated with convex optimization methods.
-It has been unknown whether or not these methodologies can be extended to variational inequality and inclusion problems and further lead to accelerated first-order and high-order methods with convergence guarantees.
+It has been unknown whether or not these methodologies can be extended to monotone equation problems and further lead to accelerated first-order and high-order methods with global convergence rate guarantees.